SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/index.md

 so.topic: concept
 ---

-# G Suite document integration
+# G Suite document integration for the win

-Addition to the title....desc.

 The G Suite Integration app integrates the G Suite’s document management features so that you can create, store, and find your documents within SuperOffice, and enjoy the benefits of both SuperOffice and G Suite services all in one place.